Safety Stock Calculator

 What does the result mean?

-For statistical precision, the standard deviation of consumption is required — these formulas are approximations.
+For statistical precision, the standard deviation of consumption is required.
+These formulas are approximations.

 Formulas